fedi-e2ee/public-key-directory-specification/Specification.md

 The authors of this specification strongly recommend asking an applied cryptography expert develop these cryptographic components.

+The cryptography version used for the current specification is `1`.

 ### Protocol Message Encryption

 The entirety of a Protocol Message **MAY** be encrypted, client-side, using [HPKE (RFC 9180)](https://datatracker.ietf.org/doc/rfc9180/).